Demarai Gray: Early life and career

-Gray was born in Birmingham, where he attended Frankley High School and played for Cadbury Athletic's junior teams.
+Gray was born in Birmingham, England, where he attended Frankley High School and played for Cadbury Athletic's junior teams.
 He joined Birmingham City's Academy as an under-11, and took up a two-year scholarship in July 2012.
-In a 2013 interview, Gray assessed his strengths as "pace, dribbling and technique", felt he needed to "score more goals", described himself in three words as "bubbly, calm and happy", and named Nathan Redmond as the biggest influence on him since joining the club.
+In a 2013 interview, Gray assessed his strengths as "pace, dribbling and technique", felt he needed to "score more goals", described himself in three words as "bubbly, calm and happy", and named then-teammate Nathan Redmond as the biggest influence on him since joining the club.

 After impressing Birmingham manager Lee Clark in training, he was named in the squad for the Championship match against Millwall on 1 October 2013, and made his senior debut as a 91st-minute substitute for Jesse Lingard in a 4–0 win.
 He made his first start on 2 November, in a 1–0 league defeat at home to Charlton Athletic.
 Gray signed his first professional contract, of two and a half years, on 9 December.
 Days after his inclusion together with academy teammate Reece Brown in a "Top 10 Football League stars of tomorrow" feature on the FourFourTwo website, Gray scored his first senior goal.
 Entering the League match at home to Blackburn Rovers on 21 April 2014 as a second-half substitute with Birmingham 4–1 down, he received a pass from Federico Macheda and shot low into the corner to score the final goal of the match.
 His performance over the season earned him the Academy Player of the Season award for 2013–14.